-Medical condition caused memory loss and a 27-year-old Elizabeth City man to forget his wife was 9 months pregnant
+Heart condition affects local man’s memory, he forgets wife was 9 months pregnant

-Elizabeth City, NC. – It has been a rough few weeks for the Lancaster family.
+ELIZABETH CITY, N.C. – It has been a rough few weeks for the Lancaster family.

 27-year-old John Lancaster thought he just had a bad cold, but it turned out he had a very serious heart condition.